Nashville-Public-Library/bedework-guide/docs/add-events/recurrence.md

 1. Once in edit mode for that December 15th instance, Sue will click Delete Event.
 1. Now Sue will add a new event just for the December 15th Gnash story time.

-## Step 5: Add Details for Movie Series and Book Clubs
+## Add Details for Movie Series and Book Clubs

 ### In the master event
 -	Use a generic title and description